W. Mark Saltzman

-William Mark Saltzman was named the Goizueta Foundation Professor of Biomedical and Chemical Engineering at Yale University on July 1, 2002 and became the founding chair of Yale's Department of Biomedical Engineering in 2003.
+William Mark Saltzman is an American biomedical engineer.
+He was named Goizueta Foundation Professor of Biomedical and Chemical Engineering at Yale University on July 1, 2002, and became the founding chair of Yale's Department of Biomedical Engineering in 2003.
 Saltzman's research aims to promote new methods for drug delivery and develop new biotechnologies to combat human disease.
 A pioneer in the fields of biomaterials, nanobiotechnology, and tissue engineering, Saltzman has contributed to the design and implementation of a number of clinical technologies that have become essential to medical practice today.
-His popular course Frontiers of Biomedical Engineering is available to everyone through Open Yale Courses.

 Biography

-Saltzman received a B.S. in Chemical Engineering in 1981 from Iowa State University, followed by a M.S. in Chemical Engineering in 1984 and a Ph.D. in Medical Engineering in 1987, both at the Massachusetts Institute of Technology.
+Saltzman received a B.S. in Chemical Engineering in 1981 from Iowa State University, followed by an M.S. in Chemical Engineering in 1984 and a Ph.D. in Medical Engineering in 1987, both at the Massachusetts Institute of Technology.

 As a graduate student at the Massachusetts Institute of Technology (MIT), Saltzman built scaffolds that could be seeded with cells to sculpt new replacement tissues.
-He also created drug-impregnated implants from polymers that slowly and steadily release medicines for long periods—work that now helps patients in the form of GLIADEL, a chemotherapy-loaded polymer wafer that neurosurgeons implant in the brain to combat glioblastoma multiforme (GBM), one of the most aggressive types of malignant brain tumors.
+He also created drug-impregnated implants from polymers that slowly and steadily release medicines for long period.
+This work eventually led to the development of GLIADEL, a chemotherapy-loaded polymer wafer that neurosurgeons implant in the brain to combat glioblastoma multiforme (GBM), one of the most aggressive types of malignant brain tumors.